 Two Days per week $3,000 for 20-week semester

 Three days per week $4,200 for 20-week semester

 Four days per week $5,200 for 20-week semester

 Admission to the part-time option is based on a written application and portfolio review.
 Advancement moves at the student's pace and is initiated by the student at semester’s end.
 Advancement is competency-based and subject to a portfolio review by Studio Incamminati Teaching Fellows.

-In the continuing effort to broaden its reach and serve its students, Studio Incamminati has earned accreditation from the National Association of Schools of Art and Design.
+In the continuing effort to broaden its reach and better serve its students, Studio Incamminati has earned accreditation from the National Association of Schools of Art and Design (NASAD).

-Successful completion of the more than two-year process not only places Studio Incamminati in the company of the country’s elite art programs, but allows the school to offer greater student benefits.
+Accreditation not only places Studio Incamminati in the company of the country's elite art programs, but allows the school to offer greater student benefits.
 For example, accreditation enables Studio Incamminati to accept international students full-time.
 In the future, it will allow students to pursue more educational loan and grant options.